 Sec.
 6.1.1 Dignitary Protection Unit: Provides security and protection for the Office of the Mayor and the Office of the Police Commissioner, and visiting dignitaries and guests of those two offices.
-This Unit reports to the Chief of Staff.
+The Unit is comprised of Boston Police Personnel assigned to the Mayor's Office, Office of the Police Commissioner and Boston City Hall Security.